lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
 In observational cohort studies, you should always have a healthy dose of caution when interpreting and presenting results.
-Because of the health and disease focus of cohorts, presenting results should emphasize more tangible health impact and try to be as clear and understandable as possible.
-The audience for your results will likely be public health professionals or clinicians, who aren't trained on interpreting complex model outputs.
-So be simple and concise.
-Find a healthcare practitioner who you can ask whether a certain graph or table is interpreted as you intend it to be.
+Presenting results should emphasize more tangible health impact and try to be as clear and understandable as possible.
+The audience for your results will likely be public health professionals or clinicians who aren't trained on interpreting complex model outputs, so be simple and concise.

-The other thing to keep in mind is that both non-significant and significant findings are important from a health standpoint.
-So show all results.
-And in those results, emphasize magnitude of association and the uncertainty of that association.
+Keep in mind that both non-significant and significant findings are important from a health standpoint.
+Show all results, and in those results, emphasize the magnitude of association and the uncertainty of that association.

 ---